LED bulbs use 75% less energy than incandescent bulbs — DOE

 Short Project

 For years, the choice was binary.
 You either stayed on gas or you made the leap to electric.
 But in 2026, the arrival of bi-directional meters and "Transactive Energy" has changed the game.
 Heating is no longer just a comfort setting; it's a financial instrument.
 If you choose the wrong system, you could find yourself paying $300 for a single weekend of heating during a "Grid Emergency" spike.
-And that's why it matters: the system you install today must be capable of navigating the energy market of 2027 and beyond.
+That matters because: the system you install today must be capable of navigating the energy market of 2027 and beyond.

 Section 1: The Anatomy of a 2026 Cold Climate Heat Pump (CCHP)